 510.4.2.5 System monitoring.
-The emergency responder radio enhancement system shall include automatic supervisory and trouble signals that are monitored by a supervisory service and are annunciated by the fire alarm system in accordance with NFPA 72 be monitored by a listed fire alarm control unit, or where approved by the fire code official, shall sound an audible signal at a constantly attended on site location.
+The emergency responder radio enhancement system shall include automatic supervisory and trouble signals that are monitored by a supervisory service and are annunciated by the fire alarm system in accordance with NFPA 72.
 The following conditions shall be separately annunciated by the fire alarm system, or, if the status of each of the following conditions is individually displayed on a dedicated panel on the radio enhancement system, a single automatic supervisory signal may be annunciated on the fire alarm system indicating deficiencies of the radio enhancement system:

-- 1. Loss of normal AC power supply. - 2.
-System battery charger(s) failure.
+- 1. Loss of normal AC power supply.

+- 2. System battery charger(s) failure.

-- 3. Malfunction of the donor antenna(s). - 4.
-Failure of active RF-emitting device(s). - 5.
-Low-battery capacity at 70-percent reduction of operating capacity. - 6.
-Failure of critical system components Active system component malfunction. - 7.
-Malfunction of the The communications link between the fire alarm system and the emergency responder radio enhancement system.
+- Malfunction of the donor antenna(s).

+- 4. Failure of active RF-emitting device(s).

+- 5. Low-battery capacity at 70-percent reduction of operating capacity.

+- 6. Active system component malfunction.

+- 7. Malfunction of the communications link between the fire alarm system and the emergency responder radio enhancement system.